A pilot who accelerates at more than 4g begins to “gray out” but ... | Pearson+ Channels

-A pilot who accelerates at more than 4g begins to “gray out” but doesn’t completely lose consciousness. (a) Assuming constant acceleration, what is the shortest time that a jet pilot starting from rest can take to reach Mach 4 (four times the speed of sound) without graying out?
+A pilot who accelerates at more than 4g begins to “gray out” but doesn’t completely lose consciousness. (b) How far would the plane travel during this period of acceleration?
 (Use 331 m/s for the speed of sound in cold air.)

 Similar Solution